rhine3/audiomoth-guide/guide.md

 * [3D printable case by Jon Flanders](https://twitter.com/jonrflanders/status/1084491613068513282) (design not released yet)

 * [Hand-assembled case by Ruby Lee](https://www.wildlabs.net/resources/case-studies/trialing-audiomoth-detect-hidden-threats-under-canopies-belize) (design not released; scroll down to see picture)

-### Hardware

-* Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost; if you have programmed a CUSTOM recording schedule it is no longer on the AudioMoth and will require reprogramming.
-We take care not to jostle AudioMoths in transport, and we always bring several extra programmed AudioMoths with us during deployments, just in case we drop one and the batteries fall out.

-* The switch is fragile and snaps off easily.
-A slow, careful, and firm touch reduces disappointing switch snapping when turning the AudioMoth on and off.
-If your switch has snapped, it is possible to [replace the switch slider](https://www.openacousticdevices.info/support/device-support/simple-audiomoth-switch-repair).

 ### Logistics